Writing the Results Section of Your Manuscript for the Journal of Public Health Management and Practice

 - Relatedly, avoid presenting coefficients without interpreting them, especially in complex regression models where the interpretation is difficult or hampered by transformations.
 For example, if a value is log-transformed due to non-normal distribution, provide an example in the original scale to aid the reader in understanding the relationship between the variables.
 Related, avoid presenting standardized coefficients for variables where the unstandardized coefficients are more meaningful.
 Standardized coefficients are useful for understanding relative contributions but aren’t useful for absolute expected changes.

 - When possible, present point estimates with confidence intervals.
 Never simply present P values.
-Also, at JPHMP, we use the American Medical Association Manual of Style, so statistical significance (ie, P values) should be expressed to 2 digits to the right of the decimal point unless the P value is less than .01, in which case the P value should be expressed to 3 digits to the right of the decimal point.
+Also, at JPHMP, we use the American Medical Association Manual of Style, so statistical significance (ie, P values) should be expressed to 2 digits to the right of the decimal point unless the P value is less than .01, in which case the P value should be expressed to 3 digits to the right of the decimal point. writing the results section of a scientific article

 - Never attempt to describe results that fail to achieve significance at the a priori threshold for statistical significance, such as suggesting that the results “approached significance” or displayed a “trend towards significance.”
 Similarly, statistics are never “highly significant.”